Do SN 1987A data yield the three neutrino masses?: Discussion

-Finally, for the functional form of the spectrum for the tachyonic third mass, $m_3^2,$ they could just use the usual beta decay formula, and simply substitute a negative $m^2$ in it.
-While Rembielinski, Caban and Ciborowski have shown that their causal tachyonic neutrino model results in a more complicated formula -- see Eqs.
-93-94 in ref.~\citep{Rembielinski2021}, however, as shown in their Fig. 1 the simple approach gives a result that is virtually indistinguishable from their full description.\\
+where $R_{Bkgd}$ is the constant background rate, $R_\beta$ is the usual beta decay formula for a given $m^2$, E is the electron energy and $E_0$ is the fitted endpoint energy for tritium beta decay.
+They could then see if a good fit can be found in order to test the validity of the main claim of this paper (that the three mass fit of SN 1987A data yields the three active neutrino masses), KATRIN could see where on the $m_1$ and $m_2$ plane a maximum likelihood is found.
+A ``best possible outcome" would be a plot like that in Fig. 8 showing a maximum likelihood found near the pair of $m^2>0$ masses found from the SN 1987A data.
+For the functional form of the contribution to the spectrum for the $m^2<0$ third mass, KATRIN could just use the usual beta decay formula, and simply substitute a negative $m^2$ in it.
+While Rembielinski, Caban and Ciborowski have shown that their tachyonic neutrino model results in a more complicated formula -- see Eqs.
+93-94 in ref.~\citep{Rembielinski2021}.
+However, as shown in their Fig. 1, the simple approach gives a result that is virtually indistinguishable from their full description.\\

-{\emph{In summary, if KATRIN were to redo its analysis with the preceding suggested changes it could be a decisive test of whether the SN 1989A data really can provide the three neutrino mass values, including the tachyonic one $m_3$.
-A positive KATRIN result which confirms all three masses from the SN 1987A data fit would be of some considerable interest.
-The missing $2.70 eV/c^2$ sterile neutrinos in the KATRIN search was the key clue here.
-It was effectively ``the dog that didn't bark," a crucial example of a ``negative fact."}\